ndrean/UpImage/README.md

 It exposes two endpoints at <https://up-image.fly.dev/api>:

 - a GET endpoint.
 It accepts a query string with the "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).
+It accepts **redirects**, such as unsplash urls (`https://source.unsplash.com/<photo_id>`).

 - a POST endpoint.
 It accepts a payload with "multipart" - for **multiple** files with a FormData.
 Use the key **"w"** to specify the width to resize the file and the key "thumb" as a checkbox to produce a thumbnail (standard 100px).